netobserv/documents/cncf/CNCF project - General Technical Review.md

 **Describe how this project integrates with other projects in a production environment.**

-NetObserv can theoritically integrate with any CNI, as long as they don't entirely by-pass the Linux kernel traffic controller.
+NetObserv can theoretically integrate with any CNI, as long as they don't entirely by-pass the Linux kernel traffic controller.
 The project is regularly tested with Kindnet and OVN-Kubernetes by the maintainers.
 While other CNIs are not actively tested by the maintainers, we see occasional community contributions that indicate a broader usage, such as with Cilium and Calico.

 NetObserv leverages some specific features of OVN-Kubernetes, such as its Observability sampling mode, and User-Defined Networks.